-Gutters….gutters…gutters… After researching my own issues I want to share some advice on gutters and gutter guards.
+Gutters….gutters…gutters… After researching my own issues, I want to share some advice on gutters and gutter guards.
 I hate talking about them because they are such a thing!
-However, a necessary thing, that, when installed and maintained correctly, will save your house from serious water and foundation issues.
+However, they’re a necessary thing, that, when installed and maintained correctly, will save your house from serious water and foundation issues.

 Recently, we bought a house in the heart of Atlanta with beautiful new gutters.
 We love the home, neighborhood, and mature trees surrounding our tiny lot.
-Moving in December, we didn’t realize the extent of debris that would soon be falling from our trees.
+Because we moved in December, we didn’t realize the extent of debris that would soon be falling from our trees.
 That said, it is now summer and we are constantly battling these gutters!
-Because of this, I’ve done some exploring on how to solve my problem.
+So, I’ve done some exploring on how to solve my problem.

 Professionally installed gutters can be beautiful and create a crisp edge along your roofline.
-Gutters may be adored with gorgeous gutter heads and give your home personality.
-At brick&batten we spend a lot of time helping clients select gutters to best suit the home’s style.
+Gutters may be even adorned with gorgeous gutter heads and give your home personality.
+At brick&batten, we spend all sorts of time helping clients select the gutters that will best suit the home’s style.
 However, the main purpose of a gutter is to guide rain and storm water off the roof and away from your home’s foundation.
 Your structure is unstable if water erodes the soil next to the house.
 That’s the bottom line!

 So, YES, you need gutters!
 They are a necessary evil.
-My neighbor’s home doesn’t have gutters and the foundation is falling apart.
+My neighbor’s home doesn’t have gutters, and the foundation is falling apart.
 She constantly has water in her crawl space because the water isn’t redirected away from the house.
-Looking at her siding, it’s amazing the house is still standing and who knows about the critters living in the walls from all the holes due to rain damage!
+Looking at her siding, it’s amazing the house is still standing… and who knows about the critters she may have living in the walls from all the holes due to rain damage!

-Recently I read a blog about a woman who installed $3000, Rhino gutter guards.
+Recently I read a blog post about a woman who installed $3000 Rhino gutter guards.
 Rhino is a good brand with decent reviews.
-So why is she still having problems?
-The answer was simple, the gutter guards were installed backwards and a 5” size was used on a 6” gutter.
+So why was she still having problems?
+The answer was simple: The gutter guards were installed backwards, and a 5” size was used on a 6” gutter.
 YIKES!
 She was hacked by good gutters gone bad!
-When this woman went back to the company that installed her gutters, she realized they were out of business and she had no recourse.
+Unfortunately, when this woman went back to the company that installed her gutters, she realized they were out of business and she had no recourse.

 What I’ve learned…

-- The best gutter guards are made from ultra fine micro mesh.
-It’s a stainless steel mesh that handles environmental wear and tear like a pro.
+- The best gutter guards are made from ultra-fine micro mesh.
+It’s a stainless steel mesh that’s the best material to handle environmental wear and tear.

 - A flat guard is no good because debris sits on top.
 A guard that tilts toward the house or is cupped is worse than not having one!

-- Even gutter guards need to be cleaned occasionally so debris doesn’t sit on top of the mesh and clog it.
-This means you still need to maintain the gutter guard.
-Ugh!
+- Even gutter guards need to be cleaned occasionally so that debris doesn’t sit on top of the mesh and clog it.
+It’s no fun, but this means you still need to maintain the gutter guard.